Howard is an avid short story reader who likes to help others find and understand stories.

 The barber says, “He probably thought I was in sympathy with his party.”
 (He knows Torres didn't think this.)

-Later in the shave he says, “Torres did not know that I was his enemy.”
+Later during the shave he says, “Torres did not know that I was his enemy.”
 (The barber knows Torres was aware of this.)

 To achieve a twist ending with a first-person narrator, certain things will necessarily be left unsaid.
 That effect could have been achieved in this story with very slight changes in the wording.
-It's possible that reading the story in its original Spanish would fix this.
+It's possible that reading the story in its original Spanish would fix this flaw.